RITA MACEDO

 Film • 25′ 53″ • sound (5.1) • EN w/ DE, PT or EN subtitles • 2023

-Part speculative history of the future, part worldbuilding rendering, Farewell recording for an observer of an unknown time and place is an essayistic digression on capitalism, environment, technology and death.
+Part speculative history of the future, part worldbuilding rendering, “Farewell recording for an observer of an unknown time and place” is an essayistic digression on capitalism, environment, technology and death.

-Central to the work is Invasive Landscape Phenomenon, a mysterious, fast spreading malady.
-Reminiscent of dissociative trauma response, this affliction emerges in a world on the verge of ecological collapse, in which first-hand experience is replaced by a mediated alternative to physical presence.
+At the center of the work is “Invasive Landscape Phenomenon”, a mysterious, fast spreading malady that manifests as unbidden mental visions of indistinct landscapes.
+Reminiscent of dissociative trauma response, this fabricated affliction emerges in a world in which direct experience has been supplanted by mediated replacements.

-Notions of loss, trauma and placelessness intertwine with environmental collapse narratives.
-Science fiction becomes both vehicle and methodology to express and investigate hypothetical temporalities; a ground in which documentary and fiction compete and time wraps upon itself.
-Farewell Recording for an observer of an unknown time and place is a dense, many-layered piece, steered by the thoughts of a moving-image sequence editor and their first-person account of their way out of life itself.
+“Farewell Recording for an observer of an unknown time and place” is a dense, many-layered piece, steered by the thoughts of a moving-image sequence editor and their first-person account of their way out of life itself.

 Jury Award